digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/02-quickstart-app-business-case.rst

 *When* the app-provider instructs the application to complete the renewal transaction

-*Then* the license will be updated with a new expiration date = renewal duration + max (old expiration date, now)
+*Then* the license is updated with a new expiration date = renewal duration + max (old expiration date, now)

-*And* the app-provider will exercise the AcceptedAppPayment_Collect choice on accepted-payment
+*And* the app-provider exercises the AcceptedAppPayment_Collect choice on accepted-payment

 ..
 [4]